levisawatz/Plasma_Flame_Radio/README.md

 # Plasma_Flame_Radio

 This personal project was my deepest step into RF circuits to date and pushed me to buy an oscilloscope and a vector network analyzer (VNA).
+This is a work in progress, and I am developing a PCB for this circuit to create a "singing flame" where the plasma is acting as a speaker.

 ## Part 1: Plasma Flame
 <img src=".\Media\plasma flame.gif" height="200"  />